Britain's Heathrow airport says expects more delays and cancellations of BA flights

 "Following a worldwide British Airways' IT system issue yesterday, delays and cancellations of British Airways flights are expected today," Heathrow said in a statement on Sunday.

-"All passengers whose flights were canceled yesterday should not travel to the airport today unless they have already rebooked onto another flight," the airport said.
+"All passengers whose flights were cancelled yesterday should not travel to the airport today unless they have already rebooked onto another flight," the airport said.

 (Reporting by Guy Faulconbridge, Editing by Kylie MacLellan)